 Complexity: The ability to interact comfortably, tactfully, and effectively with varied internal and external constituencies is essential.
 Must display a high level of maturity and personal integrity and ability to understand, develop, and sustain resilient and dynamic relationships with donors, colleagues, and senior management.

 Scope and Effect: Responsible for building and maintaining relationships with donors, this position has a significant effect on private giving.
-Success in this role affects the Bloch School of Management’s ability to meet its goals of providing the best possible education and conducting life-changing research.
+Success in this role affects the Health Science campus’s ability to meet its goals and provide the best possible education and conduct life-changing research.

 Environmental Demands: This position does not require unusual physical ability.
 Little physical exertion is involved, although considerable pressures exist; ability to handle tension and stress in a positive manner is required.
 No risks or discomforts are imposed upon this position by the physical surroundings or job situation.
 Frequent travel, as well as evening/weekend work, are required.